 Transfer of Credit Procedure for prerequisite courses BIO101 and BIO104.
-The University will consider coursework for transfer of BIO101 (3 credits) and BIO104 (3 credits) courses in which the student achieved a B or better as the final grade, that were completed within the past two years, and that are established to be equivalent in content and objectives to courses offered at the University.
+The University will consider coursework for transfer of BIO101 (3 credits) and BIO104 (3 credits) courses in which the student achieved a B or better as the final grade and that are established to be equivalent in content and objectives to courses offered at the University.
+Coursework will be considered within two years of the graduation date with a degree conferred.
+Coursework for non-graduates must be submitted within two years of the course completion.